-Decision Comments College Budget The college president has the responsibility and the ultimate authority regarding the College budget.
+Decision Comments College Budget The College president has the responsibility and the ultimate authority regarding the College budget with support and data from the VPA.
 At the same time, all College constituencies participate in processes regarding planning and budget development.
 At CSM, this is accomplished via the College's various institutional planning processes and the College budget reflects the priorities established by these institutional planning processes.
-Management Structure The college president is responsible for recommending the management structure required to administer the College.
-However, the college president is expected to consult with College constituencies if there are proposed changes to the management structure.
+Management Structure The College president is responsible for recommending the management structure required to administer the College.
+However, the College president is expected to consult with College constituencies if there are proposed changes to the management structure.
 Also, new management positions are considered using the College's institutional planning processes.
-The college president has the final authority in recommending new management positions to the chancellor and to the Board of Trustees.
-Classified Staff Structure The college president is responsible for recommending a classified staff structure to support student learning and College operations.
+The College president has the final authority in recommending new management positions to the chancellor and to the Board of Trustees.
+Classified Staff Structure The College president is responsible for recommending a classified staff structure to support student learning and College operations.
 However, new positions are considered using the College's institutional planning processes, which include program review.
 Certain changes to existing classified staff positions may also be subject to the collective bargaining agreement with the CSEA.
 Finally, it is important to note that some College support functions are centralized at the District.
 For example, Security and ITS are both District functions.
 The College does not make recommendations on district classified staff positions.
-Specific Full-Time Faculty Positions The VPI and vice president of student services (VPSS) are responsible for recommending specific full-time faculty positions to President's Cabinet.
+Specific Full-Time Faculty Positions The VPI and Vice President of Student Services (VPSS) are responsible for recommending specific full-time faculty positions to President's Cabinet.
 The VPI and the VPSS rely on a faculty hiring process, which is documented in detail in Part 3 of the manual, to prioritize faculty position requests.
 Among other things, the hiring process is based on program review and includes consultation with faculty at the division level.
 The College president is ultimately responsible for making specific full-time faculty recommendations to the chancellor and to the Board of Trustees.
-College Facilities Specific instructional facility assignments are the responsibility of the VPI.
+College Facilities Specific instructional facility assignments are the responsibility of the VPI with support, feedback, and data from the VPA.
 The VPI works with division deans to schedule room and other facility assignments.
 Likewise, student support facility assignments are the responsibility of the Vice President of Student Services (VPSS).
 Recommendations regarding the Facilities Master Plan and other facilities requirements are the responsibility of the college president.
 The administration is responsible for ensuring that College facilities meet the educational needs of the institution.
 The administration relies on College planning processes to make recommendations regarding College facilities.